apache/druid/docs/api-reference/supervisor-api.md

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor/{supervisorId}`

 Retrieves the current spec for the Supervisor with the provided ID.
-The returned Supervisor spec specifies the `dataSchema`, `ioConfig`, and `tuningConfig`.
+The returned supervisor spec specifies the `dataSchema`, `ioConfig`, and `tuningConfig`.

 #### Responses